 It can be beneficial to show off you creativity, style, and design chops with your resume… if the job requires creativity, style, and design ability.
-If you use an off-the-wall resume design for, say, a corporate sales position, the effort you put into the design could lead a recruiter to the conclusion that you’re not serious about the job, or make the information difficult to comprehend.
+If you use an off-the-wall resume design for, say, a corporate sales position, the effort you put into the design could lead a recruiter to the conclusion that you’re not serious about the job.
+Even worse, your design choices could make your information difficult to comprehend.

 Additionally, custom resume formats are unlikely to interact well with applicant tracking systems.

 Most hiring companies, including 99 percent of Fortune 500 companies, use applicant tracking systems (ATS) to collect, filter, and search job applicants.

 There are dozens of ATS, each with their own unique features and bugs.
 Even if you’re highly qualified for a position, failing to optimize your resume for ATS could cause you to slip through the cracks.